hans-die/tp2-Dietrich-Loubet/README.md

 ## ✨ Features

-- 🎨 **Halftone filter**: Simulates print-style dot patterns using variable-size circles.
+- 🎨 **Halftone filter**: Recreates retro-style images with vintage printing techniques
 - 🧠 **K-Means quantization**: Reduces the number of colors in an image while preserving visual similarity.
 - 🧾 **Interactive prompts**: Allows users to customize point size, angles, and number of colors.
 - 💾 Saves the processed images with custom names